nicoverbruggen/phiki/UPGRADE-2.x.md

 # Upgrading from 1.x to 2.0

+# Changelog

 This section contains all of the necessary steps to upgrade Phiki from `v1.x` to `v2.0` in your project.

+## High impact

+### Minimum PHP version increased to PHP 8.4

+PHP 8.4 uses a newer version of the PCRE2 engine which adds basic support for variable-length lookbehind assertions.
+This is something that was mentioned in the `README` of Phiki 1.x as a huge limitation when it comes to supporting more complicated TextMate grammars since other engines like Oniguruma and ECMAScript support "true" variable-length lookbehinds.

+By bumping Phiki's minimum PHP version to PHP 8.4 we can truly take advantage of this functionality and improve compatibility across the board.

 ### Grammar changes